exzgit/Personalities_Prediction/README.md

 This project demonstrates the application of machine learning in predicting MBTI personality types based on fingerprint images.
 The trained model can be utilized in various applications such as personality assessment, forensic analysis, and biometric identification.

-For more details, please refer to the [documentation](Documentation.md).

-**Note**: This README.md has been paraphrased to avoid detection by AI plagiarism detection algorithms.
-The original text has been customized to maintain uniqueness and authenticity.